 Ecological dynamics

-Saline Lowland sites developed under Northern Great Plains climatic conditions, light to severe grazing by bison and other large herbivores, sporadic natural or man-caused wildfires, and other biotic and abiotic factors which typically influence soil/site development.
-This continues to be a disturbance-driven site, by herbivory, fire, and variable climate.
+the Saline Lowland ecological site developed under Central Great Plains climatic conditions, light to severe grazing by bison and other large herbivores, sporadic natural or man caused wildfires, and other biotic and abiotic factors which typically influence soil/site development.
+This continues to be a disturbance driven site, by herbivory, fire, and variable climate.
 Changes occur in the plant communities due to weather variations, impacts of native and/or exotic plant and animal species, and management actions.

-The majority of this site has been impacted agricultural practices, both through soil disturbance and the accumulation of chemically contaminated run-off.
-A significant portion of the remaining acres have been degraded by season-long continuous grazing by domestic livestock.
-This management practice causes the repeated removal of the growing point and excessive defoliation of the leaf area of individual tall warm-season grasses.
+The majority of this site has been impacted by agricultural practices, both through soil disturbance and the accumulation of chemically contaminated run off.
+A significant portion of the remaining acres have been degraded by season long continuous grazing by domestic livestock.
+This management practice causes the repeated removal of the growing point and excessive defoliation of the leaf area of individual warm-season tall grasses.
 The resulting reduction of the ability of the plants to harvest sunlight depletes the root reserves, subsequently decreasing the root mass.
-This negatively impacts the ability of the plants to compete for life-sustaining nutrients, resulting in declining vigor and eventual mortality.
-The space created in the vegetative community is then occupied by a species that evades the negative grazing impacts by a growing season adaptation (such as a cool season), a shorter structure, or a reduced palatability mechanism.
+This negatively impacts the ability of the plants to compete for life sustaining nutrients, resulting in declining vigor and eventual mortality.
+The space created in the vegetative community is then occupied by a species that evades the negative grazing impacts by a growing season adaptation such as a cool season, shorter structure, or reduced palatability mechanism.

-The State-and-Transition Model (STM) is depicted below, and is made up of a Reference State, a Native/Invaded State,a Sod-busted State , and an Invaded Woody State.
+The State and Transition Model (STM) is depicted below and includes a Reference State (1), a Native/Invaded State (2), a Sod-busted State (3), and an Invaded Woody State (4).
 Each state represents the crossing of a major ecological threshold due to alteration of the functional dynamic properties of the ecosystem.
-The main properties observed to determine this change are the soil and vegetative communities and the hydrological cycle.
+The main properties observed to determine this change are the soil and vegetative communities and the hydrologic cycle.
+The STM illustrates the common plant communities that can occur on the site and the transition pathways between communities (Bestelmeyer, 2010).
+The ecological processes will be discussed in more detail in the plant community descriptions following the diagram.

 State 1